This page includes affiliate links.

 Headphones

 You should listen to the sound on headphones while you record, if at all possible.
-I use Sony 7506 studio headphones.
+I use Sony MDR-7506 studio headphones.

 Audio Technica’s ATH-M30 are a lower priced alternative.